confluentinc/cp-demo/docs/hybrid-cloud.rst

 In this section, you will create a source-initiated cluster link to mirror the topic ``wikipedia.parsed`` from |cp| to |ccloud|.
-For security reasons, most on-prem datacenters don't allow inbound connections, so Confluent recommends source-initiated cluster linking to easily and securely mirror Kafka topics from your on-prem cluster to |ccloud|.
+For security reasons, most on-premises datacenters don't allow inbound connections, so Confluent recommends source-initiated cluster linking to easily and securely mirror Kafka topics from your on-premises cluster to |ccloud|.

 #.
 Verify that you're still using the ``ccloud`` CLI context.